-SPSR is highly configurable with multiple parameters, but for our work, we stick to the default values, since not enough is known about the input clouds to better adjust any parameters.
+For Pix2Model we use the SPSR version implemented by Meshlab [Cignoni et al. 2008].
+SPSR is highly configurable with multiple parameters.
+Still, for our work, we stick to the default values, since not enough is known about the input clouds to better adjust any parameters.
+We chose this over the default reconstruction implemented by Colmap (DelaunayMeshing) since we have prior experience with it and it seems to yield better results.